-Interest expense increased \$26.9 million primarily due to an increase of \$20.6 million related to the property transactions.
-The remainder of the increase resulted from borrowings on the Euro tranche of the Credit Facility, and the issuance of unsecured notes in the first and fourth quarters of 2012.
-These increases were partially offset by decreased interest expense related to the repayment of \$536.2 million of mortgages at 19 properties in 2012, the payoff of \$429.5 million of unsecured notes in 2013 and \$231.0 million of unsecured notes in 2012, and the repayment of \$145.0 million on the US tranche of the Credit Facility in the first quarter of 2013.
+Interest expense increased \$18.4 million primarily due to an increase of \$20.7 million related to the property transactions, borrowings on the Euro tranche of the Credit Facility in the first quarter of 2012, the issuance of unsecured notes in the first and fourth quarters of 2012 and \$250.0 million in new mortgage loan borrowings during 2013.
+These increases were partially offset by the repayment of \$536.2 million of mortgages at 19 properties in 2012, the payoff of \$429.5 million of unsecured notes in 2013 and \$231.0 million of unsecured notes in 2012, and the repayment of \$145.0 million on the US dollar tranche of the Credit Facility in the first quarter of 2013.

-Income and other taxes increased \$11.2 million due to withholding taxes on dividends from certain of our international investments and an increase in state income taxes.
+Income and other taxes increased \$16.2 million due to taxes related to certain of our international investments and an increase in state income taxes.

-Income from unconsolidated properties increased \$23.9 million primarily due to the increase in ownership in the joint venture properties acquired as part of the Mills transaction and the 2012 acquisition of an equity stake in Klépierre, and favorable results of operations from the portfolio of joint venture properties.
+Income from unconsolidated entities increased \$51.3 million primarily due to the increase in ownership in the joint venture properties acquired as part of the Mills transaction, the 2012 acquisition of an equity stake in Klépierre, our acquisition and expansion activity and favorable results of operations from the portfolio of joint venture properties.

-During the first quarter of 2013, we acquired rights to the remaining interests in three unconsolidated community centers and subsequently disposed of those properties.
-Additionally, we disposed of our interest in another community center.
-The aggregate gain recognized on these transactions was approximately \$20.8 million.
+During the six months ended June 30, 2013, we increased our economic interest in three unconsolidated community centers and subsequently disposed of our interests in those properties.
+Additionally, we disposed of our interest in another community center, one mall, one retail property and recorded a gain on the acquisition of an outlet center.
+The aggregate gain recognized on these transactions was approximately \$88.8 million.
 During the first quarter of 2012, we disposed of our interest in GCI for a gain of \$28.8 million and acquired a controlling interest in nine properties previously accounted for under the equity method in the Mills transaction which resulted in the recognition of a non-cash gain of \$488.7 million.
 In addition, we recorded an other-than-temporary impairment charge of \$22.4 million on our remaining investment in SPG-FCM Ventures, LLC, or SPG-FCM, which holds our investment in TMLP, representing the excess of carrying value over the estimated fair value.

-Net income attributable to noncontrolling interests decreased \$85.1 million primarily due to a decrease in the net income of the Operating Partnership.
+Net income attributable to noncontrolling interests decreased \$70.0 million primarily due to a decrease in the net income of the Operating Partnership.